DOE Title IX Compliance at UCI

 Expert Witnesses:

 In DOE Grievance Process, parties may propose expert witnesses.
 The Title IX Officer/OEOD will determine the relevance of the proposed expert to the case and allow or disallow accordingly.
 Parties (not OEOD) are responsible for providing any applicable information to their proposed expert witness.
 In certain circumstances, such as medical/patient cases, OEOD may identify an expert witness and provide applicable information.
-The Senior Investigator assigned to the case will assess the relevance and credibility of all information provided by witnesses including expert witnesses.
+The OEOD Investigator assigned to the case will assess the relevance and credibility of all information provided by witnesses including expert witnesses.

 At UCI, CARE staff and the Respondent Services Coordinator will not serve as expert witnesses.